Elsewhere Electric: Development

 Elsewhere Electric is developed by Games by Stitch, based in Toronto, Ontario.
-The project has received support from the Canada Media Fund and Ontario Creates.
+The project has received support from the Canada Media Fund, Ontario Creates, and the Government of Canada.
 The development team draws creative inspiration from retro-futuristic aesthetics of the 1970s and 1980s, with a focus on tactile analog technology and vintage institutional design.

 The game was officially announced on March 20, 2025, during the Future Games Show Spring Showcase.
 The July 23 release date was announced during the UploadVR Showcase Summer 2025 on July 11, 2025.

 Platforms

 The game is expected to launch on the following platforms: